Frequently Asked Questions

 You can also find helpful information at Opal FAQs

-I've successfully uploaded my photo, but can't collect my student campus card on the dates advised.
+I've uploaded my photo, but can't collect my student campus card on the dates advised.
 What should I do?

 If you can’t collect your card on the advised dates, you can pick it up from the Campus Cards counter in the Student Centre throughout semester.
 Please note that cards aren’t available before the advised collection dates.